nazmulidris/rust-scratch/pty_cargo_build_progress_osc_codes/README.md

 /// │ controller      │    │   Controlled │◄──►│ to controlled     │
 /// └─────────────────┘    └──────────────┘    └───────────────────┘
 /// ```
-async fn spawn_with_pty() -> Result<(), Box<dyn std::error::Error>> {
+async fn spawn_with_pty() -> miette::Result<()> {
     // Create a pseudo-terminal
     let pty_system = native_pty_system();
-    let pair = pty_system.openpty(PtySize {
+    let pty_pair = pty_system.openpty(PtySize {
-        rows: 24,           // Terminal height: 24 lines of text (classic terminal size)
+        rows: 30,           // Terminal height for cargo's
-                            // Cargo uses this for vertical scrolling behavior
+                            // output formatting
-        cols: 80,           // Terminal width: 80 characters per line (standard terminal width)
+        cols: 80,           // Terminal width for progress
-                            // Cargo formats progress bars and output to fit within this width
+                            // bar display
-        pixel_width: 0,     // Pixel width: Not needed for text-based output capture
+        pixel_width: 0,     // Not needed for text-based
+                            // output
-        pixel_height: 0,    // Pixel height: Not needed for text-based output capture }).into_diagnostic()?;
+        pixel_height: 0,    // Not needed for text-based
+                            // output
+    }).map_err(|e|
+        miette::miette!("Failed to open PTY: {}", e)
+    )?;

     // Extract endpoints with descriptive names
-    let controller = pair.master;  // Where your program reads/writes
+    let controller = pty_pair.master;  // Where your program
+                                       // reads/writes
-    let controlled = pair.slave;   // Where the spawned process connects
+    let controlled = pty_pair.slave;   // Where the spawned
+                                       // process connects

     // Configure the command
     let mut cmd = CommandBuilder::new("cargo");
     cmd.arg("build");
-    cmd.env("TERM_PROGRAM", "WezTerm");
+    cmd.env("TERM_PROGRAM", "WezTerm"); // Without this Cargo
+                                      // won't emit OSC
+                                      // sequences

+    // CRITICAL: Set working directory - without this, PTY
+    // spawns in home folder!
+    let current_dir = std::env::current_dir()
+        .map_err(|e|
+            miette::miette!(
+                "Failed to get current directory: {}", e )
+        )?;
+    cmd.cwd(current_dir);

     // Spawn with PTY (this makes is_terminal() return true!)
-    // Note: The cargo child process uses 'controlled' as its stdin/stdout/stderr
+    // Note: The cargo child process uses 'controlled' as its
+    // stdin/stdout/stderr
-    // This makes cargo believe it's connected to a real terminal let mut controlled_child = controlled.spawn_command(cmd)?;
+    // This makes cargo believe it's connected to a real
+    // terminal
+    let mut controlled_child = controlled.spawn_command(cmd)
+        .map_err(|e|
+            miette::miette!(
+                "Failed to spawn cargo build: {}", e
+            )
+        )?;

-    // Read output with OSC sequences (async version)
+    // Read output with OSC sequences
-    // Note: controller is the "controller" endpoint where your program reads from let mut controller_reader = controller.try_clone_reader()?;
+    // Note: controller is the "controller" endpoint where
+    // your program reads from
+    let mut controller_reader = controller
+        .try_clone_reader()
+        .map_err(|e|
+            miette::miette!("Failed to clone reader: {}", e)
+        )?;

-    // Spawn the reading operation on a separate green thread/task
+    // Spawn the reading operation on a separate async task
-    // NOTE: This approach reads ALL output into a string at once after the process completes.
+    // NOTE: This approach reads ALL output into a string at
+    // once after the process completes.
-    // This is simple but NOT ideal for real-time progress monitoring since OSC sequences
+    // This is simple but NOT ideal for real-time progress
+    // monitoring since OSC sequences
     // are only processed after the entire build finishes.
-For real-time progress updates,
+    // For real-time progress updates,
-    // use the buffered reading approach shown in the main example below. let read_handle = tokio::spawn(async move {
+    // use the buffered reading approach shown in the full
+    // example.
+    let read_handle = tokio::spawn(async move {
         let mut output = String::new();
-        // Read entire output stream into a single string (blocks until EOF) controller_reader.read_to_string(&mut output).await?;
+        // Read entire output stream into a single string
-        Ok::<String, Box<dyn std::error::Error + Send + Sync>>(output)
+        // (blocks until EOF)
+        controller_reader.read_to_string(&mut output)
+            .map_err(|e|
+                miette::miette!("Failed to read from PTY: {}", e) )?;

+        // Check for OSC codes
+        let has_osc_codes = output.contains("\x1b]");

+        // Build report
+        let mut report = String::new();
+        report.push_str(&format!(
+            "Total bytes read: {}\n", output.len()
+        ));
+        report.push_str(&format!(
+            "OSC codes found: {}\n",
+            if has_osc_codes { "YES ✓" } else { "NO ✗" }
+        ));

+        Ok::<String, miette::Error>(report)
     });

     // Wait for the child process to complete
     //
-    // IMPORTANT: Use spawn_blocking because child.wait() is a synchronous blocking operation.
+    // IMPORTANT: Use spawn_blocking because child.wait() is
+    // a synchronous blocking operation.
-    // If we called controlled_child.wait() directly in this async context, it would block
+    // If we called controlled_child.wait() directly in this
+    // async context, it would block
-    // the entire tokio runtime thread, preventing other async tasks from running.
+    // the entire tokio runtime thread, preventing other
+    // async tasks from running.
-    // spawn_blocking moves the blocking operation to a dedicated thread pool.
+    // spawn_blocking moves the blocking operation to a
+    // dedicated thread pool.
+    // The `.into_diagnostic()?.into_diagnostic()?` handles
-    // The `??` double question mark operator handles two layers of Result unwrapping:
+    // two layers of Result unwrapping:
-    // - First `?` unwraps the JoinResult from spawn_blocking (handles task panics/cancellation)
+    // - First `?` unwraps the JoinResult from spawn_blocking
+    //   (handles task panics/cancellation)
-    // - Second `?` unwraps the Result from child.wait() (handles process wait errors)
+    // - Second `?` unwraps the Result from child.wait()
+    //   (handles process wait errors)
     //
-    // NOTE: portable-pty doesn't have native async support, but provides async-compatible methods:
+    // NOTE: portable-pty doesn't have native async support,
+    // but provides async-compatible methods:
-    // - try_clone_reader() returns readers that work with tokio::io::AsyncReadExt
+    // - try_clone_reader() returns readers that work with
+    //   std::io::Read
-    // - child.wait() is blocking, so we use spawn_blocking to avoid blocking the async runtime
+    // - child.wait() is blocking, so we use spawn_blocking
+    //   to avoid blocking the async runtime
-    // - For fully async PTY operations, consider alternatives like tokio-ptyprocess (experimental) let status = tokio::task::spawn_blocking(move || controlled_child.wait()).await??;
+    // - For fully async PTY operations, consider
+    //   alternatives like tokio-ptyprocess (experimental)
+    let status = tokio::task::spawn_blocking(
+        move || controlled_child.wait()
+    )
+        .await
+        .into_diagnostic()?
+        .into_diagnostic()?;

-    // Wait for the reading task to complete and get the output
+    // Wait for the reading task to complete and get the
+    // report
-    // The `??` operator handles two layers of Result unwrapping:
+    // The `.into_diagnostic()??` handles two layers of
+    // Result unwrapping:
-    // - First `?` unwraps the JoinResult from tokio::spawn (handles task panics/cancellation)
+    // - First `?` unwraps the JoinResult from tokio::spawn
+    //   (handles task panics/cancellation)
-    // - Second `?` unwraps the Result<String, Error> from the task's return value
+    // - Second `?` unwraps the Result<String, Error> from
+    //   the task's return value
-    let output = read_handle.await??;
+    let report = read_handle.await.into_diagnostic()??;

-    println!("Output with OSC: {}", output);
     println!("Build completed with status: {}", status);
+    println!("{}", report);

     Ok(())
 }
 ````